Lavlen/hangman/README.md

 * Hints to assist with guessing words and phrases to make the game more interesting and interactive
 * Design a more developed graphics of the hangman stages to improve the games visual appeal

+# User stories

+* As a regular player I want to be kept entertained with a large vocabulary of words to guess that are not repeated often.
+* As a computer novice I want to see clear instructions on how to play the game before I start.
+* As a player I want to be able to guess the word if I think I know it in a single attempt.
+* As a regular player of the classic game I do not want to lose attmpts when guessed the same word or letter repeatedly.
+* As a computer novice the game should be able to handle any keystroke error I make without needing further input from me.
+* AS a player of the classic game I expect the game to fill blank spaces with correct inputs to make it more entertaining and interactive.
+* As a player I would like to see a graphical representation of the hangman images as in most versions of the game.
+* As a player I would like to be able to track my progress and know how well I am playing the game.
+* As a player I need to be able to restart the game quickly and easily.
+* As a inexperience user with command line interfaces, instructions on how to navigate the app should be readily available to me.

 # Design

 <img src="https://github.com/Lavlen/hangman/blob/main/design/flowchart.png" style="max-width:50%;">

 # Testing
+## Testing User Stories (UX)

+As a regular player I want to be kept entertained with a large vocabulary of words to guess that are not repeated often.
+* The program chooses randomly from a list of over 500 words at the start of each game.

+As a computer novice I want to see clear instructions on how to play the game before I start.
+* When the game starts the user is given clear step by step instructions on how to play the game.

+As a player I want to be able to guess the word if I think I know it in a single attempt.
+* The program enables the user to guess the complete word in a single attempt.

+As a regular player of the classic game I do not want to lose attempts when guessed the same word or letter repeatedly.
+* The player does not lose lives for retrying words or letters.

+As a player I would like to see a list of the words and letters already tried so I don't keep repeating input.
+* The game tracks and displays a list of words and letters already tried to prevent the tediousness of the player constantly repeating tried inputs

+As a computer novice the game should be able to handle any keystroke error I make without needing further input from me.
+* Error handling and input validation functionalities prompts the user when input errors are made whilst the game is in progress without interrupting the game.

+AS a player of the classic game I expect the game to fill blank spaces with correct inputs to make it more entertaining and interactive.
+* With each correct guess the placeholders are replaced by the correctly guessed letters.

+As a player I would like to see a graphical representation of the hangman images as in most versions of the game.
+* A new incomplete image of a hangman is displayed with every incorrect entry.
+A complete graphic of a man hanging from a gallow indicates the user has failed to guess the secret word within the number of allowed attempts.

+As a player I would like to be able to track my progress and know how well I am playing the game.
+* The game displays the 6 attempts players are given to guess the word.
+The number decrements by 1 with each incorrect new attempt and the user can be seen easily in the terminal while the game is in progress.

+As a player I need to be able to restart the game quickly and easily.
+* A player can restart the game quickly with a single keystroke which is displayed at the end of each game.

+As an inexperienced user of command line interfaces, instructions on how to navigate the app should be readily available to me.
+* Instructions on how the game is played is displayed upon entering the Heroku app website and clicking the run program button.
+At the end of the game the options available to the user are displayed within the terminal.